 Dental implants are a replacement of the root of the tooth, which provides a strong foundation for a crown (cap) to be placed, to replicate the look and function of a natural tooth.
 Whether you want to replace a missing tooth, or would like to secure your denture with a dental implant, speak with one of our friendly staff about your options.

 If you suffer from missing teeth, or an ill-fitting denture, this is not something you have to live with.
 UC Dental uses only the best Australian labs to ensure a great result.
 Your comfort is our priority.

 Root canal treatment is a procedure that replaces the damaged or infected nerve in the tooth with a filling.
 Your tooth may require this treatment if it becomes infected by either decay, a deep crack in the tooth that extends to the nerve, gum disease, grinding (in extreme cases) or if the tooth has taken a hard knock from trauma.
 Though it sounds scary, it is generally a pain-free and easy appointment for the patient.

-An extraction or tooth removal is a routine medical procedure that all our dentists here at UC Dental have a great deal of expertise in treating.
-We use local anaesthetic to make the experience a pleasant one.
+An extraction or tooth removal is a routine medical procedure that all dentists operating out of UC Dental have significant expertise in treating.

 The Child Dental Benefit Schedule provides individual benefits for a range of services including examinations, x-rays, cleaning, fissure sealing, fillings, root canals and extractions.
 Benefits are not available for orthodontic or cosmetic dental work and cannot be paid for any services provided in a hospital.
 To check eligibility, please contact Centrelink or one of our friendly receptionists with your Medicare details.